Béla Kéler: Conductor of the Wiesbaden spa orchestra (1870–1872)

+1873–1878

 Looking for new engagements (1873)

 Kéler then worked as a freelance guest conductor, which allowed him to perform more often abroad, and by this, he became better known outside the German and Austria-Hungarian territories.
 Kéler's permanent residency remained in Wiesbaden, where he rented an apartment.
 In the spring, Kéler stayed in Berlin, and at the beginning of summer went to London, where he most likely held talks about his tour in September of the following year.
 To this, he modified his actual composing.
 Several links in the database of American periodicals from 1862 to 1882 testify to the fact that Kéler's music was played and popular in the United States.
 In April 1873, the American press published information about Kéler's interest to undertake a concert tour of the USA.

 Penultimate visit to native Bardejov (1873)

 In July 1873, after five years, Kéler visited his Bardejov home.
-Just as during every visit to Bardejov, he lived in his house in Bardejovské Kúpele, which he inherited in 1850 after the passing away of his father Stephan.
+Just as during every visit to Bardejov, he lived in his house in Bardejovské Kúpele, which he inherited in 1850 after the death of his father Stephan.
 The house was demolished to make room for a construction of a new spa in the second half of the 20th century.
 Since Kéler mostly worked in the western part of Europe, he rented out the house for the major part of the year to spa visitors.
 Its overseer was Kéler's sister Emilie Vandrák, second wife of Andrej Vandrák, a long-time director of the Evangelical Collegium in Prešov.
 Emilie, among her other duties, was responsible for setting the rent, keeping accounting books, purchasing furniture for the house interior, changing of the roof, and roofing of a well in the garden.
 In the garden of Béla Kéler's house, there was a mineral spring which ran into his well.
 Annually, there were hundreds of thousands of clay bottles filled with water from Kéler's spring, which were subsequently exported to customers.
 This spring was, together with the Main, Medical, Colonnade, and Elisabeth springs considered among the best-known springs in Bardejovské Kúpele even at the time when the villa was owned by Kéler's father Stephan.
 Even during his stay at home, Kéler was artistically active.
 In July 1873 he appeared as a violinist with a piano accompaniment at a charity concert near Bardejov, in the spa Starý Smokovec, where he performed his own compositions.
 The proceeds of 67 gulden were donated to the improvement of the Tatra roads.
 Kéler returned from his homeland to Wiesbaden on October 22, 1873.